METRIX IAP

 "Built for pressure."

 Premium athletic apparel product shot.
 Heavyweight dark hoodie — no face, torso or flat lay.
 Cold pressure-aesthetic lighting — deep shadows, high contrast, dark studio.
 Minimal text overlay: "Built for pressure." in clean minimal sans-serif.
 Black or charcoal background.
-APEX Supply Co. logo badge small.
+King of Violence logo badge small.
 No clutter, no props.
 Stark, intentional.
 Restrained masculinity.
 Same visual DNA as Ice Cold Drip campaign.

 ✕